JjayFabor/bridgeAI/README.md

 - [Contact](#contact)

 ## Overview
 BridgeAI is an educational platform designed to provide students from underserved communities with the resources and personalized learning tools they need to excel academically.
-Our mission is to empower these students by leveraging advanced AI technologies to create customized learning experiences tailored to their unique needs.
+My mission is to empower these students by leveraging advanced AI technologies to create customized learning experiences tailored to their unique needs.

 ## Features
 - **Personalized Learning Paths:** Customizable study plans based on individual student needs.